Unboxed-Software/solana-course/content/pda.md

 # TL;DR

 - A Program Derived Address (PDA) is derived from a program ID and an optional list of seeds.
-- PDAs are designed to be controlled by the program they are derived from
+- PDAs are controlled by the program they are derived from
-- PDAs provide a deterministic way to find data stored on accounts
+- PDAs provide a deterministic way to find data
-- Programs can sign instruction for PDAs derived from its program ID
+- Programs can sign instructions on behalf of PDAs derived from its program ID

+# Overview

 ## What is a Program Derived Address

-Program Derived Addresses (PDAs) are effectively account addresses designed to be signed for by a program rather than a secret key.
-As the name suggests, PDAs are derived using a program ID and an optional set of seeds.
-A PDA has the same form as a Solana public key, expect they are ensured to not be on the ed25519 curve and thus have no associated private key.
+Program Derived Addresses (PDAs) are account addresses designed to be signed for by a program rather than a secret key.
+As the name suggests, PDAs are derived using a program ID.
+Optionally, the derived accounts can also be found using a set of "seeds."
+More on this later, but these seeds will play an important role in how we use PDAs for data storage and retrieval.
+A PDA looks exactly like the public key of a Solana key pair.
+There is an important difference, though - these public keys have no corresponding private key.
+In other words, unlike the public keys of Solana key pairs, PDAs are not on the ed25519 curve.

 PDAs serve two main functions:

 1. Provide a deterministic way to find the address of an account
-2. Authorize a program to sign for a PDA in the same way a user may sign with the private key associated with their public key.
+2. Authorize a program to sign on their behalf in the same way a user may sign with their private key.

-In this lesson we will focus on using PDAs to store data.
-We will discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).
+In this lesson we will focus on using PDAs to find and store data.
+We will We will discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).

-### Finding PDAs
+## Finding PDAs

 PDAs are not technically created.
 Rather, they are _found_ or _derived_ based on a program ID and one or more input seeds.
 Regular Solana keypairs lie on the ed25519 Elliptic Curve and have public/private keys.
 PDAs are addresses that lie _off_ the ed25519 Elliptic curve and do not have a corresponding private key.
 The details of elliptic curve cryptography are outside the scope of this lesson, but for now it is sufficient to understand that PDAs are 32 byte strings that look like public keys without an associated private key.